 Every other Friday, Sorority & Fraternity Life team hosts Coffee Chats for members of Sorority & Fraternity Life to join in community through food, trivia, games, casual conversation, prizes and much more!
 Join us for SFL Coffee Chats in the Damen Den.

-Greek 101 is held once every semester program for new members of the fraternity and sorority community.
-The purpose of this program is to introduce new members to the wider Greek community and educate them on the policies and procedures of the University.
+Sorority & Fraternity 101 is held once every semester program for new members of the fraternity and sorority community.
+The purpose of this program is to introduce new members to the wider LUC Sorority & Fraternity Life community and educate them on the policies and procedures of the University.
 Additionally, these new members are also offered programming on sexual assault prevention, hazing prevention, diversity and cultural awareness, and bystander intervention training.

 Hazing Prevention Week is an opportunity for Loyola University Chicago and its affiliate organizations and individuals to raise awareness about the problem, educate others, and promote the prevention of hazing, and come together to create a community of care.
 This week typically occurs during the third week of September in conjunction with National Hazing Prevention Week.

-What is the Emerging Greek Leaders Program (EGLP)?
+What is the SFL Emerging Leaders Institute (ELI)?

-The Sorority & Fraternity Life’s Emerging Leadership Institute (ELI) is a leadership development program that provides a space for students who have recently joined their sorority or fraternity and are looking to have in depth conversations about the foundations of values-based leadership and positive social change.
-SFL’s Emerging Leadership Institute uses a cohort-based model to develop community among participants who meet eight times throughout the spring semester for both sessions and program implementation.
-By participating in the program, students will have the opportunity to engage in the leadership process through experiential learning activities and group discussions.
+The Sorority & Fraternity Life’s Emerging Leadership Institute (ELI) is a leadership development program that provides a space for students who are new to the Sorority & Fraternity Life community at Loyola University Chicago to have in depth conversations about the foundations of values-based leadership and positive social change.
+SFL’s Emerging Leadership Institute uses a cohort-based model to develop community among participants by engaging with one another eight times throughout the spring semester for both sessions and program implementation.
+By participating in the program students will have the opportunity to engage in experiential leadership activities, group discussions, and reflect on their own leadership skills and style.